 Several brands offer different modes of surge protection, so keep an eye out when looking for surge protection devices.
 Eaton CHSPT2ULTRA meets all the below requirements for comprehensive surge protection.

-The Line to Neutral function (L-N)
+The Line-to-Neutral function (L-N)

-• A line to ground (L-G).
+• A line to the ground (L-G).

-• The line to Line (L-L).
+• The line is L-L.

 • It stands for Neutral to Ground (N-G).